Welcome to Christ the Teacher Catholic School!

 Dear New and Returning CTCS Families,

 We thank everyone for their dedication to CTCS, our staff and a quality education we provide to all students.
 We know during these uncertain times it is hard to face each day not knowing what the future holds.
 We at CTCS are planning for whatever decisions are made by the state regarding education next year.
-Our plan includes three different options depending on what the state decides and what is safe for our students and staff.
-We intend to start school on the originally scheduled date (September 1, 2020) as 1) a brick and mortar school, 2) an online school to start, or 3) a hybrid option (brick and mortar/distant learning).
+We will start school on August 31, 2021.

-Our staff is working tirelessly to ensure that we continue to provide our students and families with the highest education possible, while keeping all of us as safe as possible.
+Our staff is working tirelessly to ensure that we continue to provide our students and families with the highest education possible, while continuing to keep all of us as safe as possible.

 Again, we are working to ensure that we continue to provide all students and families of CTCS with a high level, family-oriented education moving forward.
 We appreciate everyone’s patience, we understand and share your anxiety and want you to know that we are all in this together.
 We are CTCS and we are EXCITED at what the future holds for our students and school.